survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 Questions like these are the reason why solutions such as Next.js or razzle exist.
 They have been designed to solve SSR-specific problems like these.

-T> Routing is a big problem of its own solved by frameworks like Next.js.
-Patrick Hund [discusses how to solve it with React and React Router 4](https://ebaytech.berlin/universal-web-apps-with-react-router-4-15002bb30ccb).

 T> Webpack provides [require.resolveWeak](https://webpack.js.org/api/module-methods/#requireresolveweak) for implementing SSR.
 It's a specific feature used by solutions such as [react-universal-component](https://www.npmjs.com/package/react-universal-component) underneath.

 T> `__non_webpack_require__(path)` allows you to separate imports that should be evaluated outside of webpack.
 See the [issue #4175](https://github.com/webpack/webpack/issues/4175) for more information.